Banner Image

 Are you okay?

-If someone's really struggling, try pointing them in the direction where they can get help.
+If someone’s really struggling, try pointing them in the direction where they can get help.
+Please find a list of helpful places to visit below.

 To seek professional help you can call 111 or visit the NHS website.